guilhermejaques/scenespy/README.md

 ---

-### Apple Silicon and macOS
+### Apple Silicon and MacOS

-On macOS, the app can use VideoToolbox encoding (`h264_videotoolbox`) when the installed FFmpeg provides this encoder.
+On MacOS, the app can use VideoToolbox encoding (`h264_videotoolbox`) when the installed FFmpeg provides this encoder.

 Encoder test: